simatec/ioBroker.backitup/docs/en/backitup.md

 This backup corresponds to the backup contained in IoBroker which can be started in the console by calling `iobroker backup`.
 Only here it is carried out through the specified settings in the adapter configuration or the OneClick Backup widget without having to use the console.

 ## CCU backup (Homematic)
 This backup offers the possibility to save 3 different variants of a Homematic installation (CCU-Original / pivCCU / Raspberrymatic).
-This backup can also be performed using the settings specified in the adapter configuration or the OneClick backup widget.
+This backup can also be performed using the settings specified in the adapter configuration or the OneClick backup widget.<br> <br>
+If you don't want to secure just one CCU, you can activate the "Securing multiple systems" option and then define your Homematic central units in the table.

 ## Mysql backup
 If activated, this separately adjustable backup is created with every ioBroker backup and is also deleted after the specified retention time has expired.
 FTP or CIFS are also valid for this backup if the other IoBroker backup types are set.<br><br>
-It is important that even if the mysql server is running on a remote system, the mysqldump must run on the ioBroker system. <br> For Linux systems, the installation command would be as follows: `sudo apt-get install mysql-client` or under Debian `sudo apt-get install default-mysql-client`
+It is important that even if the mysql server is running on a remote system, the mysqldump must run on the ioBroker system. <br> For Linux systems, the installation command would be as follows: `sudo apt-get install mysql-client` or under Debian `sudo apt-get install default-mysql-client`.<br> <br>
+If you don't want to back up just one database, you can activate the "Back up multiple systems" option and then define your databases in the table.

 ## Redis backup
 If activated, this separately adjustable backup is created with every ioBroker backup and deleted after the specified retention period has expired.
 FTP or CIFS are also valid for this backup provided the other IoBroker backup types are set. <br>